Close

 Introduction

 The term “fast food” is subjectively defined differently in different studies, notwithstanding the variety of foods or the nutritional value of the foods being evaluated.
 Regarding fast food restaurants, there are either no or very few options that are good for your health.
 Many people consume more calories than they need because fast food is typically rich in calories1, 2.
 This poses a significant problem for human health since there is a chance that the number of obese people and diseases linked to overconsumption of fast food will rise3,4.
-A person’s chronological age, gender, socioeconomic status, availability and accessibility, BMI, physical activity, and nutrition knowledge, are among the factors influencing the consumption of fast foods among adults5.
+A person’s chronological age, gender, socioeconomic status, food availability and accessibility, BMI, physical activity, and nutrition knowledge, are among the factors influencing the consumption of fast foods among adults5.
 Lack of time or the idea of not having enough time has been associated with shifts in eating behaviours, including less time spent making meals at home, more time spent dining out, fewer family dinners, and higher utilisation of convenience or ready-made foods.
 It is common practice to attribute the popularity of fast food to the fact that it is easily accessible6.
 Engaging in regular physical activity consistently has the potential to enhance general health and reduce the risk of developing chronic and degenerative diseases7.
-However, nutrition education is of the utmost importance.
-Counselling on the advantages of maintaining a balanced diet and the risks associated with consuming fast food8, may help reduce the use of fast food.
+However, nutrition education is of utmost importance.
+Counselling on the advantages of maintaining a balanced diet and the risks associated with consuming fast food8, may help reduce consumption of fast food.
 This review looks into major aspects that have been demonstrated to be associated with fast food intake.

 Methodology